no1xsyzy/fyp/interim.md

 Lower level languages like C or C++ runs fast than higher level languages such as Python or JavaScript. [@performance_comparison] Cache misses and garbage collection may be the main reason of their slowness. [@why_high_level_slow] For Haswell microarchitecture, reading in RAM is about 50 times slower than reading in level one cache. [@haswell_cache_cycles] Most high level languages are slow because they don't take advantages of caches, and uses expensive garbage collection.

 However, ease in development is another issue.
 First, there is less typing in dynamic typeless languages. [@scripting] Developing in dynamic languages are usually of 2 times the speed of development in static languages.
-The length of the resulting programs are also of this ratio. [@prechelt2000empirical] Generally, dynamic languages can produce more concise programs. [@nanz2015comparative]
+The length of the resulting programs are also of this ratio. [@prechelt2000empirical] Generally, dynamic languages can produce more concise programs. [@nanz2015comparative] Learning difficulties will be also concerned.
+It obvious that a programming language that is easy to develop with should be also easy to learn.

 Briefly, there are few programming languages that can run fast while be easy to develop with.